-"Ideology in the classroom" - What is ideology?
+"Ideology in the classroom" -What is ideology?

-- What is the teacher's Interpretation?

-- >Economic and Cultural Domination

-- > Highlights the political aspect of the story.

-- > Context: Ghana, Eve of independence from British Rule.

-- > 2 White British Settlers who own a beauty salon.

-- > Conflict: is going out of Business.

-- > Strategy is making them look like a City Girl.

-- > City Girl: "European, Modern, Beauty"

-- What is the student's Interpretation?

-- >They did not look at class divisions.

->"How Believable or Likable the two major characters in the story were-449"

->Ending: Solving the conflict: finding happiness by accepting change-449 they focus on generalizations such as humanity.
+- What is the teacher's Interpretation? - >Economic and Cultural Domination - > Highlights the political aspect of the story. - > Context: Ghana, Eve of independence from British Rule. - > 2 White British Settlers who own a beauty salon. - > Conflict: is going out of Business. - > Strategy is making them look like a City Girl. - > City Girl: "European, Modern, Beauty" - What is the student's Interpretation? - >They did not look at class divisions. - >"How Believable or Likable the two major characters in the story were-449" - >Ending: Solving the conflict: finding happiness by accepting change-449 - > Universal: Humanity < how do we deal with conflict. - Why are they different? - > they focus on generalizations such as humanity. - >they are taught to interpret, and analyze Literature in this way. - > the students' experiences in Canada vs teacher's experience. - Explain how an engagement with the text contributes to an understanding of what the course is about. - Choose a text from the ones we already took in class for next class. - Content, Writing< ac guide. - 1 or 2 paragraphs.